carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/misc-virtual-near-miss.rst

+.. title:: clang-tidy - misc-virtual-near-miss

 misc-virtual-near-miss
 ======================

 Warn if a function is a near miss (ie. the name is very similar and the function signiture is the same) to a virtual function from a base class.

 Example: